ryansheehy0/Cheat_Sheets/javascript.md

 ## [Primitive Data Types](#table-of-contents)
 - Dynamically typed.
 A variable can be assigned to multiple types.
 - By default all objects and array are pass by reference.
-In order to do a pass by value you have to use the spread operator.`[...array]`
+In order to do a pass by value you have to use the spread operator.`[...array]`.
+However, getting one element is pass by value. `array[0]` is pass by value.
 - `typeof operand` can be used to get a string of the type
     - undefined
         - Is an uninitialized value